 I also work 5% for TABLE, a global platform for synthesizing, disseminating and discussing research about a sustainable food system.

 I am responsible for the course Sustainable development in the energy sector, 5 credits, at the Energy Systems Program.

-I also give lectures on the topic of climate and environmental impact of agriculture and food production at SLU, Uppsala University and Karolinska Institutet.
+I also give lectures on the topic of climate and environmental impact of agriculture and food production and consumption at SLU, Uppsala University and Karolinska Institutet.

 I collaborate with a large number of actors in society (public authorities, food industry and retail and civil society organizations) through various projects and as an expert in a number of different contexts.
 I have carried out paid assignments for organizations / companies such as the Swedish Farmers' Association, the National Food Agency, WWF, Oatly and Danone.
 Since 2017, however, I am fully funded by public funds.
 I continue my broad commitment to society in order to drive the development towards a more sustainable food system.
 For example, I am part of the steering group for the project Fossil-free meat and in various reference groups in research projects.

 I hold a MSc in Engineering Physics from Uppsala University.
 After graduating in 1999, I worked for ten years in the IT and telecom industry with product and project management.
 I began my doctoral studies at SLU in 2008 and in 2013 I defended my thesis Analysing the carbon footprint of food - Insight for consumer communication.

 I am the main supervisor of Karin von Greyerz (SLU) and co-supervisor of the PhD-students Stanley Zira (SLU) and Kajsa Resare Sahlin (Stockholm Resilience Center).
 I also supervise several master students.

 Emma Moberg, co-supervisor, 2017-2022, The environmental pressures of foods: Application in climate taxation and sustainability assessment of diets.